 If architecturally, Barcelona is most closely associated in the visitor's mind with Gothic and modernist architecture, then the La Seu Cathedral and Santa Maria del Mar church provide beautiful examples of the former, and Gaudí's Sagrada Familia a sublime, outrageous offering of the latter.
 But the Renaissance is also majestically represented in the Eglesia de Betlem on Las Ramblas, and there's a rare example of Romanesque architecture just off Rambla del Raval, in the shape of the church of Sant Pau del Camp.
 These are the top five Barcelona churches.

 Permanent scaffolding and cranes cannot mask the insouciant creative dynamism of Europe's most bizarre cathedral.
 Often called 'the last cathedral' (though it's not technically a cathedral), the Sagrada Familia inspires, delights, torments and disturbs in equal measure.

 The line to get into the Sagrada Familia has become pretty ridiculous in recent years.
 Save yourself a lot of time by booking your tickets online.
 But keep in mind that the interior isn't finished - so you're really just touring a building site (and an average museum) and the views are the only ones in the city where you can't see the Sagrada Familia from!

 Address: Carrer de Mallorca, 401, 08013 Barcelona, Spain

 La Seu Cathedral

 La Seu's spires dominate the Gothic Quarter.
 The cathedral is surrounded by some of Barcelona's most romantic, not to mention best-preserved, rambling alleyways.
-It also has a beautiful 14th-century cloisters, overrun by 13 geese representing the thirteen years of the martyred Saint Eulalia, whose tomb is inside the cathedral.
+It also has a beautiful 14th-century cloister, overrun by 13 geese representing the thirteen years of the martyred Saint Eulalia, whose tomb is inside the cathedral.